What is PCOS?

 - Regulate your menstrual periods

-- Lower the risk of endometrial cancer (which is higher in young women who don’t ovulate regularly)
+- Lower the risk of endometrial cancer (which is higher in young women who don’t get their periods regularly)

 Anti-androgens work to reduce the effects of the male hormones on girls with PCOS.
 They can help clear up acne and hair growth.
 You can also deal with unwanted hair through electrolysis, hair removal creams, and laser treatment.
 There are lots of other options for treating acne.

-What if I have worries about having PCOS? top
+What if I have worries about PCOS? top